kaibohu/kaibohu.github.io/_pages/research.md

 nav_order: 2
 ---

-A significant focus of my current research lies in structure-preserving and compatible discretization, with a particular emphasis on Finite Element Exterior Calculus (FEEC).
-This field, however, extends far beyond its name: "finite element" may extend to discrete patterns like finite/lattice differences, currents, or networks, while "exterior calculus" can integrate Cartan’s full formalism (particularly with connections to differential geometry) or, more broadly, tensor analysis.
-Representation theory and the Bernstein-Gelfand-Gelfand (BGG) construction are essential languages for expressing tensor symmetries.
+A significant focus of my current research lies in structure-preserving and compatible discretization, with a particular emphasis on **Finite Element Exterior Calculus (FEEC)**.
+This field, however, extends beyond its name: "finite element" may extend to discrete patterns like finite/lattice differences, currents, or networks, while "exterior calculus" can integrate Cartan’s full formalism (particularly with connections to differential geometry) or, more broadly, tensor analysis.
+The Bernstein-Gelfand-Gelfand (BGG) construction and representation theory are languages for expressing tensor symmetries.

 Some specific topics I am interested in now include: